vinc/moros/doc/syscalls.md

 Any structure in the arguments will be converted into a pointer and a length before the syscall is made.

+A negative number returned indicates that an error has occurred.
+In the userspace Rust API this will be often converted to a `Result` type.

 ## EXIT (0x01)

 ```rust